nietaki/nietaki.github.io/awesome.md

 order: 4
 ---

-There's a bunch of projects that make my life a whole lot of better.
+There's a bunch of projects that make my life a whole lot better.
 I can only preach about them to my friends so much, so here's some links to spread the word otherwise.
-Worst case scenario they'll get a SEO bump ;)

 ### Workfowy